awsandy/dvsa.github.io/LAB-1.md

 ----

-After the build is completed look for the new Docker image in the ECR [ECR repo](https://eu-west-1.console.aws.amazon.com/ecr/repositories?region=eu-west-1){:target="_blank"} for the new custom squid image.
+After the build is completed look for the new Docker image in the [ECR repo](https://eu-west-1.console.aws.amazon.com/ecr/repositories?region=eu-west-1){:target="_blank"} for the new custom squid image.